azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 			unemployment_rate=Value, Race=Series)
 ```

-Plot the time series (can reduce some of the specifications below)
+Plot the time series (one can reduce some of the specifications below)

 ``` r
 ggplot(data=df_all_race, aes(x=Year, y=unemployment_rate,